MinaProtocol/mina/src/app/website/posts/taylor.markdown

 The technique will go as follows:

-1. We'll use Taylor series to reduce the problem to doing arithmetic with real numbers.
+1. We'll use Taylor series to approximately reduce the problem to doing arithmetic with real numbers.
 2. We'll approximate the arithmetic of real numbers using the arithmetic of rational numbers.